vip32/xtricate.build/readme.md

 xtricate.build
 ==============

 xtricate.build is a psake build and deployment extension.

 ### some of the features
 * environment management: control your environment and everything depending on it.
-* local and remote deployments: one way to deploy them all
+* local and remote deployments: one way to deploy them all.
-* output packaging: keep everything deployable in one place
+* output packaging: keep everything deployable in one place.
-* configuration and script templating: the model knows everything, use it
+* configuration and script templating: the model knows everything, use it everywhere.
-* tag based model execution: only install what you want or need
+* tag based model execution: only install what you want or need.
-* non obtrusive: no modifications to your projects needed
+* non obtrusive: no modifications to your projects needed.
-* extensibility: change the model dsl with your own items
+* extensibility: change the model dsl with your own items.
 * environment smoke testing: is your environment working?
-* html and diagram documentation: get an overview of your project and environment
+* html and diagram documentation: get an overview of your project and environment.
-* nuget package management: consume and publish packages with nuget
+* nuget package management: consume and publish packages with nuget.

 ### how can i use xtricate.build in my projects?
 * copy the `.\build` folder to the root of your branch, rename if you like.
 * create a `.\build\default.ps1` specific for your projects (psake), modify the properties and tasks if needed.
 * create a `.\build\default.model.psm1` specific for your environment (model), start with a 'local' environment.
 * run `psake.cmd taskname(s)` from the `.\build` folder with the appropriate task(s).

 ## demonstration
 `.\src\demo*` contains a buildable and deployable .net 4 solution using these xtricate.build extensions.

     .\build
 		\assets						[demo project assets like certificates]
 		\modules					[xtricate.build psake modules]
 		\output
 			\default.master			[demo project output packages appear here]
 		\tools						[xtricate.build tools like nunit and nuget] default.ps1					[demo project psake file, the tasks]